cmanage1/shelf-it/README.md

 ## Available Scripts

-In the project directory, you can run:
+Please make sure you have Node.js installed.
+Instructions are found [here] (https://www.npmjs.com/get-npm) In the project directory, first run:

+### `npm install`

+This will install the dependancies you need in order to start the development server.

 ### `npm start`

-Runs the app in the development mode.<br />
+Start the development server.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`